nih-cfde/training-and-engagement/docs/General-Tutorials/mkdocs.md

 One key feature of the dev-server that MkDocs offers is the auto-reloading when any change is detected.
 Open the `mkdocs.yml` file using any text editor and change site name to `MkDocs Trial` and save.
 You will notice the website will automatically reflect the change in title.

-Let us add an `about` file.
+We will add an `about` file.
 Create a blank markdown file in `docs` folder and name it `about.md`.
 Add some sample contents to this file and save:

 ```
 # About Mkdocs